 Are you self-employed in Portugal?
-Find out how the tax system works with our expert guide to taxes for freelancers and self-employed in Portugal.
+Find out how the tax system works with our expert guide to taxes for freelancers and self-employed workers in Portugal.

 The Portuguese tax system can be confusing to navigate for foreign workers, especially if you’re setting up a self-employed business or conduct freelance work.

 - The self-employed tax system in Portugal